Twins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the underdog in three of their past 10 games and have gone 2-1 in those contests.
+- In four games as the underdog over the last 10 matchups, the Twins have a record of 2-2.

-- In their last 10 games with an over/under, the Twins and their opponents have combined to eclipse the total seven times.
+- When it comes to the total, the Twins and their opponents are 8-2-0 in their last 10 games.

-- Bookmakers have not posted a runline in any of the Twins' past 10 contests.
-Minnesota's last seven contests have gone over the total, and the average over/under during that span was 7.9.
+- Oddsmakers have not posted a runline in any of the Twins' past 10 contests.

 Explore More About This Game